top of page

 All kittens will be De-Wormed at least 2 times.
 (Please read BLOGS for interesting information)

 All kittens from Overseas will receive all necessary shots which is the FVRCP (Feline Distemper Viral Rhinotracheitis, Calicivirus and Panleukopenia.)
 This particular vaccination is a combo in 1 shot.
 It is given 2-3 times before the kitten is 16 weeks old.
 I am personally asking my breeders to provide 3 of these Distemper vaccines to help protect kittens during transport.
-Overseas kittens will also receive their Rabies vaccine and be tested for FIV and FeLV and FCov prior to travel.
+Overseas kittens will also receive their Rabies vaccine and their parents are tested for FIV and FeLV and FCov prior to travel.
 This does not protect kittens during travel.
 If kitten becomes infected with anything during transport, I will replace the kitten.
-It is also important to keep new pets away from your current pets just in case there is a problem.
-I recommend a week.
-I try to make sure kittens are spay/neutered before coming to the U.S. Since the war in Ukraine, some breeders do not have this available to them in their areas.

 I do not recommend clay powdery litter.
 This sticks to kitten’s paws and then they lick it off.
 It also puts out a lot of dust which they inhale and is not good for them or you.
 I am using pine pellets.
 It’s best to read up on different types so you can decide for yourself.